telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

 ```

 * You can filter using entity id patterns, using the `idPattern` URL parameter
-  (which value is a regular expression).
-For example, to get all entities which
+  (whose value is a regular expression).
+For example, to get all entities whose
-  id starts with `Room` and it is followed by a number in the 2 to 5 range
+  id starts with `Room` and is followed by a number in the 2 to 5 range
-  (in this case retrieving Room2) you can use (not the `-g` in curl command line
+  (in this case retrieving Room2) you can use (note the `-g` in curl command line
   to avoid problems with brackets):
 ```
 curl localhost:1026/v2/entities?idPattern=Room[2-5] -g -s -S  \